Driving phobia: Causes

 There are three major categories of driving phobia, distinguished by their onset.

 The most common cause of a fear of driving is traffic collisions.
 Thus, the amaxophobia often develops as a reaction to a particularly traumatic vehicular collision.
 Beck and Coffey reported that 25–33% of people involved in a car collision associated with injuries and related evaluation in a hospital experience subsequent fear of driving.
 Hickling and Blanchard and Kuch, Swinson, and Kirby found higher rates of driving phobia, ranging from 42% to 77%.
 The majority of experienced drivers with fear of driving in the aftermath of their serious collisions rate themselves as safer drivers than average, though they feel physically and emotionally too uncomfortable.
 For some patients, the fear escalates in very specific situations such as when near large vehicles (transport trucks, buses), but in others, the fear may be triggered already just by getting seated in the car or even just by thinking about having to again travel in a car in the near future.
-Several psychological questionnaires have been developed for clinicians to assess the situational intensity and facets of driving anxiety in novice drivers or also in experienced drivers traumatized by a recent car collision.Some novice drivers and passengers who were never involved in a serious car collision also report symptoms of amaxophobia.
+Several psychological questionnaires have been developed for clinicians to assess the situational intensity and facets of driving anxiety in novice drivers or also in experienced drivers traumatized by a recent car collision.
+Some novice drivers and passengers who were never involved in a serious car collision also report symptoms of amaxophobia.
 The driving fear may be, in some patients, an extension of agoraphobia.

-Additional factors contributing to driving phobia include a fear of losing control, anticipation of accidents, or previous exposure to unsafe driving conditions.
-In some cases, individuals may experience driving anxiety due to pre-existing conditions such as generalized anxiety disorder (GAD) or post-traumatic stress disorder (PTSD).
-Cognitive distortions, like overestimating the likelihood of danger, can further reinforce the fear.